-Mike is currently the Chief Operating Officer for Standish Mellon Asset Management.
-Standish manages $170 billion in fixed income assets on behalf of individuals, corporations, sovereign wealth funds, and foreign central banks.
-He oversees risk management, marketing, quantitative, operations, and IT functions.
-Mike has been with Standish since 1999 and previously worked at Fidelity Investments.
-Mike is a director of the Green Bond Principles Executive Committee.
+Mike is currently the Founder and VP Finance/Ops at Ready.
+Mike was formerly the Chief Strategy Officer at a Silicon Valley based fintech company.
+Prior to that Mike was the Chief Operating Officer at Standish Mellon Asset Management.
+Standish manages $150 billion in fixed income assets on behalf of individuals, corporations, sovereign wealth funds, and foreign central banks.
+Mike has 20 years of financial markets experience and previously worked at Fidelity Investments.
+Mike is a former director of the Green Bond Principles Executive Committee.
 He is a member of the Global Association of Risk Professionals and holds a Financial Risk Manager certification.
 He has a Masters in Financial Engineering from Stevens Institute of Technology.
 Michael has an Masters of Science in Finance from Northeastern University and a B.S. from the University of Maine, and he holds the CFA® designation.
 Mike resides in Rowley, MA with his wife Stephanie and their two children, Raegan and Andrew.

 Mike graduated from Schenck in 1993 and his family has called Medway home since 1860, making a living off the land as farmers and woodsmen.
 "It has been very hard to watch a place that gave me so much go through such difficulty", says Mike.
 "When asked to join Our Katahdin by Sean and Tony it was an opportunity I couldn’t pass up.
 Our Katahdin is a great platform that gives those “living away” the ability to give back to the place that gave us so much" said Faloon.
 SHOW LESS

-Tony is currently a Senior Programmer/Analyst at L.L.
-Bean in Freeport, ME and resides in Portland, ME.
-In this role he is responsible for the design, development and maintenance of software used in support of the company’s e-commerce platform and marketing initiatives.
-He previously held a similar role at Delhaize America in Scarborough, the parent company of Hannaford Bros.
-Tony holds a B.S in Computer Science from the University of Southern Maine and is currently enrolled in the school’s M.S.
-Computer Science program.
-Tony is using his background in technology to help drive the online platform of OurKatahdin.com.
+Tony is currently employed as a software engineer at Ready and lives with his wife Lisa in Portland, Maine.
+Previously he was a self-employed freelance software developer, and prior to that, a Senior Programmer/Analyst at L.L.
+Bean in Freeport.
+In this role he was responsible for the design, development and maintenance of software used in support of the company’s e-commerce platform and marketing initiatives.
+He held a similar role at Delhaize America in Scarborough, the parent company of Hannaford Bros.
+Tony holds an M.S. and B.S. in Computer Science from the University of Southern Maine and is using his background in technology to help drive the online platform of OurKatahdin.com.